 Unluckily the Helsinki Art Museum (HAM) was closed for the installation of arts during my visit – this is a museum venue that doesn’t have a permanent exhibition, but temporary art exhibitions in the modern eras and the showpieces are displayed all over Helsinki.

 HAM’s collection includes over 9,000 artworks exhibited in parks, streets, offices, health centers, libraries… HAM is a unique museum collecting art that truly belongs to the city’s people.
 The flagship location is located on the second floor of an entertainment center Tennis Palace in the heart of Helsinki, next to the tram Kamppi station.
-Tennispalatsi was a structure built for the Olympics and now turned into a multifunctional complex with theaters, shops, and museums.
+Tennispalatsi was a structure built for the Olympics and is now turned into a multifunctional complex with theaters, shops, and museums.

 Ateneum Art Museum